karansinghtomar123/Conversion-decimal-to-other-number-system/pedagogy/README.md

  <b>Description: </b> Instructional Strategy will be implement as simulator as follows: </u>
 <br>
- In the simulator,the candidate will enter the decimal number and get the output as binary,octal and hexadecimal number.The simulator has default value of decimal number and a user defined number can also be entered.
+ In the simulator,the candidate will enter the decimal number and select the number system from the list i.e. binary,octal and hexadecimal and click on convert the candidate will get the desired output.The user has to enter input.
 <br/>
 <div align="right">
     <b><a href="#top">↥ back to top</a></b>